JQA International Environmental Children's Drawing Contest

 Since 1999, Japan Quality Assurance Organization (JQA) and International Certification Organization Network (IQNET) have been hosting the JQA International Environmental Children's Drawing Contest for children aged 7 to 15 years old from around the world, supported by UNICEF Tokyo Office.

-So far, the contest has been held 23 times and this year we've had over 9,900 entries from a record breaking 83 countries and regions.
-In total, we have received more than 350,000 drawings up to now.
+So far, the contest has been held 24 times and this year we've had over 9,900 entries from a record breaking 72 countries and region.
+In total, we have received nearly 370,000 drawings up to now.
 Full of imagination and artistic sensitivity, children drew pictures about nature and animals, their families and the surrounding area.
 The pictures also contain the message towards global environment, beyond borders and differences in their background cultures and languages.

 As the organizer, we hope that this contest provides the children an opportunity to think about the global environment, by expressing their inspiration from nature's bounty.
 At the same time, we believe that the efforts to protecting the global environment will be further encouraged through the appreciation of such children's drawings.